 \item Going beyond distributivity, we show that comparator circuits of polynomial size over fixed finite lattices characterize the class \P. (Theorem~\ref{thm:P}, Section~\ref{sec:P}).
 In particular, we design a fixed finite poset $P$ over which, for any language $L \in \P$, there is a polynomial size comparator circuit family over $P$ computing $L$.
 During computation, we only use lubs and glbs that exist in the poset $P$.
-This enables us to use Dedekind-MacNeille completion (DM completion) theorem to construct a fixed finite lattice completing the poset $P$ while preserving the lubs and glbs of all pairs of elements and that lattice can be used to perform all computations in \P. A potential drawback of the lattice thus obtained is that the complexity class captured by comparator circuits over it may vary depending on the element in the lattice used as the accepting element.
-By using standard tools from lattice theory, we derive that there is a fixed constant $i \ge 3$, such that comparator circuit over $\Pi_i$ (where $\Pi_i$ is the $i^{th}$ partition lattice - see section~\ref{sec:prelims} for a definition) with polynomial size can compute all functions in $\P$.
-Moreover, we show that comparator circuits over the lattice $\Pi_{i}$ captures $\P$ irrespective of the accepting element used.
+This enables the use of Dedekind-MacNeille completion (DM completion) to construct a fixed finite lattice completing the poset $P$ while preserving existing lubs and glbs in the poset and that lattice can be used to perform all computations in \P. A potential drawback of the lattice thus obtained is that the complexity class captured by comparator circuits over it may vary depending on the element in the lattice used as the accepting element.
+By using standard tools from lattice theory, we derive that there is a fixed constant $i \ge 3$, such that comparator circuits over $\Pi_i$ (where $\Pi_i$ is the $i^{th}$ partition lattice - see Section~\ref{sec:prelims} for a definition) with polynomial size can compute all functions in $\P$.
+Moreover, we show that comparator circuits over the lattice $\Pi_{i}$ capture $\P$ irrespective of the accepting element used.

-However, both partition lattice for $i \ge 3$ and the lattice given by DM completion are non-distributive.
-Exploring the possibility of another completion of the poset $P$ into a distributive lattice that preserves existing lubs and glbs (which will show $\P = \CC$), we arrive at the following negative result : the poset $P$ cannot be completed into any distributive lattice while preserving all existing lubs and glbs.
+However, both partition lattices for $i \ge 3$ and the lattice given by DM completion are non-distributive.
+Exploring the possibility of another completion of the poset $P$ into a distributive lattice that preserves existing lubs and glbs (which will show $\P = \CC$), we arrive at the following negative result : the poset $P$ cannot be embedded into any distributive lattice while preserving all existing lubs and glbs.
 (Theorem~\ref{thm:impossibility}).

 It is conceivable that the class \P\ could be captured by a family of distributive lattices, while no finite fixed lattice capturing \P\ can be distributive.
-Motivated by this, we also present an alternative proof of the main theorem using growing posets of much simpler structure (See section~\ref{app:P-Growing}).
-However, we argue that this poset family also cannot be completed into a family of distributive lattices while preserving all existing lubs and glbs.
+Motivated by this, we also present an analogue of the main theorem using growing posets of much simpler structure (See appendix~\ref{app:P-Growing}).
+However, we argue that this poset family also cannot be embedded into a family of distributive lattices while preserving all existing lubs and glbs.